technmsg/blog/v2/content/2014/11/05/imposter.md

 It feels like a roller coaster.

 Elaine Marino and Jessica Goulding gave a stellar talk entitled [From Madison Avenue to git Checkout](http://www.oscon.com/oscon2014/public/schedule/detail/34860) at OSCON 2014 that chronicled their journey into software development.
 It really hit home.
-You don't need to be a software developer for the notion of impostor syndrone to resonate.
+You don't need to be a software developer for the notion of impostor syndrome to resonate.
 Changing careers is scary.

 There's been a lot of press lately on [impostor syndrome](http://www.forbes.com/sites/margiewarrell/2014/04/03/impostor-syndrome/), especially within the open source community.
 When reading about the experiences of other men and women, a lot of it feels familiar.
 Most of the recommendations for combating impostor syndrome focus on accepting that it's a thing, that these feelings are common amongst high-achievers, and to try to externalize our contributions (because we apparently suck at realizing the scope and magnitude of our accomplishments).